I’ve been a huge fan of the Newa beauty tool since I first trialed it back in August 2015 – Check out my detailed review below.

 There is a tangible difference to my face, but surprisingly, it’s not so much a lifting effect, but more of a firming one.
 The skin along my jawline, especially the area just before my ear lobes, is definitely firmer and tighter.

 However, there has been a significant difference to the texture of my skin, which I wasn’t really expecting.

 I have read rave reviews from people talking about an improvement on the fine lines around their eyes, but I don’t use the Newa past my eye socket, so the device never travels over that area.

 What I have noticed is that the texture of my skin on the areas I do treat, has become much smoother, plus it just feels nicer to the touch.
-This is huge for me, because foundation looks so much better when skin is smooth underneath.
+This is huge for me because foundation looks so much better when the skin is smooth underneath.

 Because I have been using the Newa regularly, it’s become a habit and, as long as I have everything I need at hand, the treatment time feels shorter to me than it did at the start.

 I always say that making time to use a skincare gadget magically becomes easier and less time-consuming when you see real results and it really does!

 This is an unusual update because I stopped using this device (and also the NuFACE facial toning device) for the first 3 months of this year.

 It was particularly hard for me because I used each device for specific areas of my face and/or jawline and I was more than happy with the results.